The Marriage Green Card Process: Status Through a US Green Card Holder

 While waiting for a green card to become available, the spouse seeking a green card (beneficiary) must maintain continuous lawful immigration status in the US.
 This means that they should be in valid “nonimmigrant status” (for example, having a valid student visa or work visa) for the entire time that they are waiting for a green card to become available.
 Unlike spouses of U.S. citizens who may still file a green card application even if their immigration status lapses, spouses of U.S. green card holders may not file green card applications if they have a lapse in legal status.

-Step 3: Submitting the I-485, I-864, & Supporting Documents
+Step 4: Submitting the I-485, I-864, I-693, & Supporting Documents

 Once the State Department indicates that a visa number is available via the visa bulletin, you may file the full green card application package with USCIS to establish that the beneficiary spouse is eligible for a green card.
 This includes the Green Card Application Form (I-485), the Financial Support Form (I-864), and supporting documents.
 Additionally, you may file the Work Permit Application Form (I-765) or the Travel Permit Application Form (I-131) if you would like to work in the US or travel abroad while awaiting on your green card.
+You should also submit the sealed envelope with your medical exam results with your I-485 package.

 About 2 weeks after filing the application package with the applicable filing fees to USCIS, you should receive official “receipt numbers” in the mail.